Dr Patrick Dickinson - Programme Leader

 At Lincoln, we constantly invest in our campus as we aim to provide the best learning environment for our students.
 Whatever the area of study, the University strives to ensure students have access to specialist equipment and resources, to develop the skills, which they may need in their future career.

-Technical resources for Computer Science include research facilities and laboratories, a computer engineering workshop, workstations with full development software platforms, and a range of equipment for loan including, Raspberry Pi, Oculus Rift and HTC Vive virtual reality kit, smartphones, and robots.
+Technical resources for Computer Science include research facilities and laboratories, workstations with full development software platforms, and a range of equipment for loan including, Oculus Quest and other VR platforms, smartphones, and robots.

 As one of the world’s largest entertainment industries, the games sector can provide a rewarding and stimulating career.
 Students on this programme have the chance to develop skills needed by the industry, and the course aims to develop versatile professionals capable of thriving in a wide range of areas and employment destinations.